xxas12/My_Projects/README.md

 ## Description

 Finding the right product online at the cheapest price is always a challenge.
-While having a choice of multiple platforms to buy the same product is good, it takes a considerable amount for a user to search different e-commerce platforms and find the product at the right price.
+While having a choice of multiple platforms to buy the same product is good, it takes a considerable amount for a user to search different e-commerce platforms and find the product at the right price.In the past decade it has become impossible to propose a search project without text retriever and because of its success there has been an increasing interest in image retrieval.
-Each e-commerce platform has its own way of displaying the product and the data for the same product could vary in image or titles.
-This is where machine learning and data science can assist.
-This project is aimed at creating a hybrid search platform where the user can input the image or text or both as the input and our system would return the matched products from different online retail platforms.
-This will assist the user to get the product at the best price on the right platform.
-In the past decade it has become impossible to propose a search project without text retriever and because of its success there has been an increasing interest in image retrieval.
 To have the best solution, we combine two.
 Hybrid search is a searching technique that allow users to search for same product using a description, a picture, or the title of the object you're looking for.
-The flexibility of keyword-based retrieval search is combined with the capacity to query and reason on metadata that is characteristic of semantic search systems in Hybrid Search.
+The flexibility of keyword-based retrieval search is combined with the capacity to query and reason on metadata that is characteristic of semantic search systems in Hybrid Search.These functions take input as a text or an image of the product and return the matched products to the user.For simplicity, the dataset is used from Kaggle [1].
-A bundle of data that describes and provides information about other data is referred to as metadata.
-In addition to document retrieval, Hybrid Search may enable very effective knowledge retrieval by employing keywords as the "context" of the information, allowing the results to be further focused in ways that semantic search cannot.
-The modules described above including text processing, image processing and machine learning are created as python functions in jupyter notebooks.
-These functions take input as a text or an image of the product and return the matched products to the user.
-For simplicity, the dataset is used from Kaggle [1].
 This dataset imitates the web scraping in real life where this data will be scraped from multiple e-commerce platforms.
 The front- end part of the project is developed in streamlit.
 Streamlit is an open-source framework for building machine learning and data science apps.

 #### Technologies